Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 Cut and Fold Techniques for Pop-Up Designs by Paul Jackson cover

-It suggests a number of easy to implement patterns, such as this one which has been adorned with additional small 'windows' (the choice of rectangle or triangle is pseudorandom).
+It suggests a number of easy to implement patterns, such as this one which has been adorned with additional small 'windows' (the choice of a rectangle or triangle is pseudorandom).

 a basic pop-up